 Once notified, the Competition Authority publishes transactions on its official website, including the parties' names and the areas of their commercial activity.
-All final decisions of the Competition Board are published on the Competition Authority's website after confidential business information is redacted.
+All final decisions of the board are published on the Competition Authority's website after confidential business information is redacted.
 The main legislation regulating the protection of commercial information is Communiqué 2010/3 on the Regulation of Right to Access to File and Protection of Commercial Secrets.
 Communiqué 2010/3 places the burden of identifying and justifying information or documents as commercial secrets on the undertaking.
-An undertaking must request that certain information or documents be treated as confidential by the Competition Board and justify the reasons for this request.
+An undertaking must request that certain information or documents be treated as confidential by the board and justify the reasons for this request.
 The request must be made in writing.

 While the board can also evaluate the information or documents ex officio, the general rule is that information or documents that are not requested to be treated as confidential are assumed to be non-confidential.

 The reasoned decisions of the board are published on the authority’s website after confidential business information has been redacted.